 The book version is currently undergoing its last stage of proofing and publishing options are being considered.

-The game is currently being optimized for mobile devices- a demo is planned for release in December 2020, with a full release in March 2021.
+The game is currently being optimized for mobile devices with an initial release in spring 2021.

 Any questions, comments or feedback, please don’t hesitate to email